-sudo su -l \$HDFS_USER -c "hadoop dfsadmin -finalizeUpgrade"
+sudo su -1 {HDFS_USER} -c "hdfs dfsadmin -finalizeUpgrade"

-3. Upgrading the HDP Stack from 1.3.2 or later to 2.0
+3. Upgrading the HDP Stack from 1.3.2 or later to 2.1

 The stack is the coordinated set of Hadoop components that you have installed.
-Use the following instructions to 1) upgrade a current, Ambari-installed and managed instance of a 1.3.2 or later version stack to a new, 2.0 version of the stack and 2) upgrade Ambari Server and Agents to 1.5.0 version.
+Use the following instructions to 1) upgrade a current, Ambari-installed and managed instance of a 1.3.2 or later version stack to a 2.1 version of the stack and 2) upgrade Ambari Server and Agents to 1.5.1 version.
 This procedure causes the upgraded stack to be managed by Ambari.